mendiu/youtube-instagram-embed-with-vast-tag-ads/README.md

 - **YouTube Video Embedding**: Easily embed YouTube videos into your web pages.
 - **VAST Tag Ads**: Utilize the IMA SDK to display ads from VAST tags within your YouTube videos.
 - **Multi-Player Support**: Show more than one video on the same page, each with its own ads, without any conflicts.
+- **Responsive Design**: The YouTube player and ads adjust to the size of the container div, making it easy to incorporate into responsive web designs.
 - **Customizable**: Pass in your own YouTube video IDs and VAST tag URLs to display the content and ads you want.

 ## Getting Started